-To make things easier, in this example it is used the schematic editor and the 7400 devices family library, but note that this is not the best way to use a FPGA (the "right way" is to use VHDL/Verilog languages...).
+To make things easier, in this example it is used the schematic editor and the 7400 devices family library, but note that this is not the best way to use a CPLD (the right way is to use VHDL/Verilog languages...).

-The schematic is the following (this is an Hi-Res image.
-You can also use the Quartus II schematic editor to view it, opening the project):
+The schematic is the following (it is better use the Quartus II schematic editor to view it, opening the project):

-The input clock for the multiplex comes from the 50MHz oscillator, and is divided by two 1:256 dividers (74393).
+The design is similar to the previous example.
+The input clock for the multiplex comes from the 36MHz clock (from the STM32 MCU), and is divided by two 1:256 dividers (74393).

-The internal digit registers are 8 bits wide, because each single segment can be controlled, and there is a 3 bits register for the three leds LED1-3 (LED4 is a status led and isn't user "addressable").
+The internal digit registers are now 8 bits wide, because now each single segment can be controlled (plus the "dot"), and there is a 4 bits register for the four leds LED1-4.

 Only DATA_0-3 lines are really bidirectional, DATA_4-7 lines are not used in "read" mode and are tied to "1" using internal pull-up resistors.